johanlantz/wirly/README.md

 # wirly
 Wirly is a library that converts audio streams from wireshark traces into wav files.
 This might be useful for manual inspection of audio quality problems in VoIP systems.

-Wirly is a shared library using the media capabilities of the pjsip project.
-The supported codecs are:
+Wirly uses the media capabilities of the pjsip project and the supported codecs are:
 * PCMA/PCMU
 * GSM
 * iLBC